olange/learning-service-workers/README.md

 ### Application Cache

 * [A Beginner's Guide to Using the Application Cache](https://www.html5rocks.com/en/tutorials/appcache/beginner/) HTML5Rocks, Eric Bidelman, 18.06.2010 (published) / 29.10.2013 (updated)

+## Videos

+### Web Workers

+* [Building Faster, More Resilient Apps with Service Worker: A Caching Strategy Deep Dive](https://developer.chrome.com/devsummit/schedule/caching-strategies) Chrome Dev Summit, Ewa Gasperowicz & Phil Walton, 12.11.2018 « […] _Not all service worker implementations are created equal, and they can offer vastly different performance benefits.
+Every prefetch and cache decision comes with speed vs. freshness and bandwidth vs. storage trade offs.
+Discover how to evaluate and build different service worker flows for your app, giving the best experience for your users._ »

 ## Supporting and related technologies